gravitational/teleport/rfd/0047-drop-vendor.md

 Committing the vendor directory has led to a number of minor issues, and dropping it would result in an improved developer experience.

-First, committing these changes results in repo bloat.
+First, comitting these changes results in repo bloat.
 Since go.mod and go.sum already contain everything needed for a reproducible build, the teleport repo ends up being larger than necessary.
 This causes clone operations to take longer, increases the time taken for CI builds, etc.